ndhu/GoogleAppEngineOAuth/README.md

 ## Configuration

-This demo uses an external config file to configure the access to th OAuth Providers.
+This demo uses an config file to configure the access to th OAuth providers.
-The _OAuthProviderService_ (which is also a ServletContextListener) loads the configuration at startup and creates a List of OAuthProviders, that are then used in the _OAuthServlet_ to help orchestrate the Handshake.
+The _OAuthProviderService_ (which is also a ServletContextListener) loads the configuration at startup and creates a list of OAuthProviders, that are then used in the _OAuthServlet_ to help orchestrate the handshake.

-This solution also uses an external file to store client id and client secrets.
+This solution also uses an file to store client id and client secrets.
-At the moment there is no convenient way to store sensitive configuration data in GAE.
+Currently there is no convenient way to store sensitive configuration data in GAE.
 I decided to store the values in a config-file (_api-keys-secrets.config_), which of course should not be added to code version control.
 Still, note,  that anyone with access to your GAE-App can read this information.
 An alternative on GAE might be to use the remote api and store the secrets right in the datastore.

-In order to use an OAuth Provider you need to register, configure and obtain a couple of items
+In order to use an OAuth provider you need to register, configure and obtain a couple of items

 ### Client ID and Client Secret